marciofrayze/simple-tomboy-server/README.md

 ## About this software

-Simple Tomboy Server is a software that allows you to read all notes created with the Tomboy software from anywhere in the world using a web-browser.
+Simple Tomboy Server allows you to read all notes created with the Tomboy software from anywhere in the world using a web-browser.

 ## How to use it